Movers & Shakers (film): Production

 Grodin persuaded some of his actor friends to become involved.
 Steve Martin, Gilda Radner, Penny Marshall, Tyne Daly and Grodin all agreed to work for the least amount of money that the union allowed.
 Martin agreed without reading the script.
 When the film was finally greenlit, Grodin received no salary for writing or producing it; only the minimum for working five weeks as an actor: about $5,000 for two years of work (seven years total since the inception of the project).

 When the film was ready to go in front of the cameras, original lead actor Peter Falk was no longer available.
 An unnamed well-known comic actor had to drop out when he did not pass his insurance physical.
 At the last minute, Walter Matthau agreed to star, receiving $1 million, half his usual fee for his work at the time.

 Following some unsuccessful preview screenings, the son of MGM executive Greg Morrison suggested that narration by Grodin be added to the picture.

 MGM initially refused to pay for the picture nor release it, because "it was not of first-class technical quality" and "does not reflect the screenplay".
 The film finally got a limited release in several large cities across America.
 However, because of its relatively small budget ($3.5 million) and all-star cast, MGM expected to make money on home video, cable television, regular television and foreign sales.

 Grodin was extremely unhappy with MGM due to their distribution of the picture, and harshly criticized the studio during talk show appearances.
-Years later, on a depression-themed episode of his CNBC talk show, Grodin cited the failure of this film (along with the subsequent death of his father) as the cause of a long period of depression.
+Years later, on a depression-themed episode of his CNBC talk show, Grodin cited the failure of this film (along with the death of his father) as the cause of a long period of depression.